Design and characterization of a cryogenic vacuum chamber for ion trapping experiments

 In this paper, we have presented the design and characterization of a cryogenic vacuum chamber designed to reduce error rates in trapped-ion experiments.
 We measure RMS vibrations of the cold shield to be 7.61(4)~nm.
 Our experimental photon detection efficiency is 1.77\%, allowing for fast readout of ion states.
 We achieve single-shot measurement fidelity of 99.9963(4)\% with a detection interval of 50~$\mu$s.
 We also evaluate our magnetic shielding performance by measuring Ramsey coherence times of a magnetic field sensitive qubit to be 24(2)~ms, which extends to 0.25(1)~s with a single Hahn-echo re-focusing pulse.
-Lastly, we utilize a radio frequency antenna to demonstrate XY4 and XY32 dynamical decoupling sequences which extend the coherence of our ion to 0.72(2)~s and 0.81(3)~s, respectively.
+Finally, we utilize a radio frequency antenna to demonstrate XY4 and XY32 dynamical decoupling sequences which extend the coherence of our ion to 0.72(2)~s and 0.81(3)~s, respectively.
 We expect these improvements to our chamber design to greatly impact our achievable algorithmic fidelity.

 This work was done in collaboration with Los Alamos National Laboratory.
+The authors have no conflicts to disclose.
 The data that support the findings of this study are available from the corresponding author upon reasonable request.
-The authors have no conflicts to disclose.